Freedom of movement in the EU

 The right to free movement is one of the basic rights of EU citizens.
 This right is provided for in the Treaties governing the EU and in EU Directives and Regulations.
 This document describes the general rules on free movement.
-Broadly speaking, the provisions of the Treaties in relation to freedom of movement apply in the same way to the 10 member states which joined the EU in 2004 and the two new member states (Bulgaria and Romania) which joined in January 2007 although some of the rules were not put into effect immediately under the transitional arrangements described below.
+Broadly speaking, the provisions of the Treaties in relation to freedom of movement apply in the same way to the 10 member states that joined the EU in 2004, the 2 member states (Bulgaria and Romania) that joined in January 2007 and Croatia, which joined in July 2013, although some of the rules were not put into effect immediately under the transitional arrangements described below.

 The EU Treaties have a number of provisions dealing with free movement of people and specifically with free movement of workers.
 The Treaties provide that "every citizen of the Union shall have the right to move and reside freely within the territory of the Member States subject to the limitations and conditions laid down in the EC Treaty and by the measures adopted to give it effect".